Past presence test and aggregation rules

 The Tribunal held that the Appellant’s residence in Ireland did not qualify as ‘residence completed under the legislation’ of that country and so could not be aggregated with presence in Great Britain to satisfy the past presence test for disability benefits.
 With regards to ‘genuine and sufficient link’ test, Judge Jacobs agreed with CPAG that it is enough to have a link with the UK, not with the UK’s social security system and that the requirement to demonstrate the link with the social security system was contrary to EU law.
 Further, the Tribunal also ruled that presence alone may establish a ‘genuine and sufficient link’.
 However, on the facts of the case, the Tribunal decided that the Appellant did not have a genuine and sufficient link to the UK.

-CPAG is appealing the Upper Tribunal decision to the Court of Appeal in relation to the aggregation element and the factual finding on the genuine and sufficient link requirement.
-The SSWP has cross-appealed against the decision that the requirement that the genuine and sufficient link is to a country’s social security system is contrary to EU law.
+CPAG is appealing the Upper Tribunal decision to the Court of Appeal in relation to the factual finding on the genuine and sufficient link requirement.
+The SSWP has cross-appealed against the decision that the requirement that the genuine and sufficient link is to a country’s social security system is contrary to EU law and that the genuine and sufficient link may be satisfied by mere presence.